LinuxRocks2000/blog/_posts/2021-08-07-something-up-with-squishmallow.md

 ---
 title: "Something wrong with Squishmallows (only for people who like tabloid humour)"
-bottomthing: "Short attention span of the internet...
-Or corporate conspiracy?"
+bottomthing: "Detective Lane Howser, on the case"
 published: false
 ---
 ### It was a beautiful August midday that we stepped into the 5-Below, not knowing that we would soon be the sole witnesses to the most important conspiracy of the 21st century.